 This page describes how to install and configure OPAM.
-For further help and to learn how to use OPAM, you can either type
+For further help on how to use OPAM, either read

 opam --help or move on to the Basic Usage guide.